1970 GMC C2500 Wideside – SOLD FOR $22,000!

 April 14, 2021 Update – We’re pleased to report this GMC 3/4 Ton sold to a very happy new owner for $22,000.
 While this one got away if you would like help locating something similar, contact Rudy directly at 877-468-6497 (877-GO-TO-GWR).

 March 1, 2021 Update – This great truck did not sell at auction, however, it is still for sale on our “Rides Still Available” page.

 If you’re going to restore a vintage pickup truck back to near factory original condition, you will do yourself a favor by starting with the most complete and least rust-free example possible.
 That’s exactly what Mark, the current caretaker of this 1970 GMC C2500 3/4 Ton pickup, had in mind when he found this rust-free example in Oklahoma with less than 30,000 original miles eight years ago.
 While it featured the upscale Custom trim and Factory air conditioning, and radio delete, this former camper hauler was missing only its original 350 cubic inch small block V8, and tailgate, and original wheels.
 Undaunted, Mark set out two years later on a six-year restoration project culminating in the 95% complete truck featured here for sale.

-To help you make informed bids, here are pricing estimates for this GMC:
+To help you make informed offers, here are pricing estimates for this GMC: